BietSoft/brixx.docs/brixx-decision-script/README.md

 #

-> This document is being processed and is currently only available in German.
-However, we have decided to make Brixx-Decision-Script version 1.0.3 available for use.
-For further information on the use of Brixx-Decision-Script please feel free to contact [`info@brixx.it`](info@brixx.it)
+> This document is in progress.
+However, we have decided to release it for Brixx-Decision-Script Version 1.0.3.
+For further information on the use of Brixx-Script please feel free to contact [`info@brixx.it`](info@brixx.it)

 # Was ist Brixx-Decision-Script

 ## “Decisions make up more than 90% of programming!”

-Brixx-Decision-Script is a free JavaScript library for rule-based decision-making systems.
+Brixx-Decision-Script is a free JavaScript library for rule-based decision systems.
 With Brixx-Decision-Script, the programming can be reduced to a minimum and replaced by a technical configuration (low-code development) for extensions and adjustments via rules with a **Brixx decision table**.
 In particular, with [Brixx-Script (smarte web components)](https://brixx.it/brixx-script.html) as Brixx HTML elements or as Brixx-Script components in JavaScript applications and frameworks, rapid integration into any HTML document is possible and also supports JavaScript environments such as [Node.js®](https://nodejs.org/en/)(cross platform JavaScript runtime environment).
-Rules can be easily managed in an external decision table definition file with the decision model notation ([DMN](https://en.wikipedia.org/wiki/Decision_Model_and_Notation)).
+Rules can be easily managed in an external decision table definition file with the ([DMN (Decision Model Notation)](https://en.wikipedia.org/wiki/Decision_Model_and_Notation)).
 No programming tasks or complicated deployments are required for changes or adjustments and basic configurations from a decision table definition file can also be expanded with Brixx-Decision-Script HTML elements.
 Brixx-Decision-Script was developed for systems for automation and process control with [BPMN (Business Process Model and Notation)](https://de.wikipedia.org/wiki/Business_Process_Model_and_Notation) and is used for our web-based process engine **Brixx-Process-Script**.
 With Brixx-Decision-Script you can implement processes in your web projects or your own process engine systems with JavaScript.
 For this we use our Brixx script to create a building bricks-oriented project architecture.

 -   [Erste Schritte](#getstarted)
     -   [Brixx Web-Baustein [brixx-check-age] erstellen](#brixx-check-age-web)